 In our Primary School Program, we help children to discover new ideas and solutions to problems in our community in the world.
-We are a candidacy school for the IB Primary Years Programme, and we use this framework for all of our planning and implementation of the curriculum.
-In this regard, our teachers plan six transdisciplinary Units of Inquiry that engage our students’ natural curiosity and embed work in many disciplines together, such as science, social studies, language arts, mathematics, and often in specialty areas such as visual arts, performing arts, ICT, shops, physical education, international languages, or life skills.
+During the year the students are exposed to six trans-disciplinary Units of Inquiry that engage our students’ natural curiosity and embed work in many disciplines together, such as science, social studies, language arts, mathematics, and often in specialty areas such as visual arts, performing arts, ICT, design thinking, physical education, international languages, and life skills.

-Our primary studies become skilled presenters, and confident learners as they are supported to do tasks and solve problems they did not initially think possible.
+Our primary students become skilled presenters, and confident learners as they are supported to do tasks and solve problems they did not initially think possible.
 They also are supported to sustain the love of learning that is evident in early years classrooms, throughout the primary years as they are a part of designing and directing their own learning.

 What is the PYP?

 The PYP is an internationally recognized, research based curriculum framework designed for students from 3 to 12 years old.